 Is Enbrel safe for patients with heart failure?

-Patients on TNF- alpha inhibitors rarely may develop new- onset or worsening of heart failure.
-Thus, if you suffer from a cardiac disease disclose this to your physician as you will need a full cardiac evaluation prior to starting on this therapy.
+Patients on TNF- alpha inhibitors rarely may develop new-onset or worsen heart failure.
+Thus, if you suffer from cardiac disease, disclose this to your physician, as you will need a complete cardiac evaluation before starting this therapy.

 What vaccines are recommended before starting Enbrel?

 Being up to date with all immunizations is recommended before starting Enbrel.
 Live vaccines should not be given concurrently to Enbrel.
 Inactivated vaccines should be given at least 2 weeks prior to initiation of therapy and patients who are vaccinated less than 14 days before initiating or during therapy should be revaccinated at least 2-3 months after therapy is complete.

 The risk of using Enbrel during pregnancy is considered moderate to low.
 No adverse maternal or fetal effects risks have been observed following Etanercept exposure during pregnancy.
 If you remain pregnant on this medication, contact your physician.
 It is considered safe to continue therapy until 32 weeks of pregnancy.
 TNF-alpha inhibitors are considered safe with breastfeeding.

 This medication information is limited.
 Patients should use it as a tool better to understand the medication’s role in disease treatment.
 It is not supposed to be comprehensive and does NOT include all information about a diagnosis, treatment, medication, side effects, or risks that may apply to a specific patient.
 It is not intended to be medical advice or a substitute for the medical advice, diagnosis, or treatment of a physician.